Blackwater (company): Former international services

 According to a company press release, Blackwater provided airlift, security, logistics, and transportation services, as well as humanitarian support.
 Blackwater moved about 200 personnel into the area hit by Hurricane Katrina, most of whom (164 employees) were working under a contract with the Department of Homeland Security to protect government facilities, but the company held contracts with private clients as well.
 Overall, Blackwater had a "visible, and financially lucrative, presence in the immediate aftermath of Hurricane Katrina as the use of the company contractors cost U.S. taxpayers $240,000 a day."

 Academi (then Blackwater USA) was one of five companies picked in September 2007 by the Department of Defense Counter-Narcotics Technology Program Office in a five-year contract for equipment, material and services in support of counter-narcotics activities.
 The contract is worth up to $15 billion.
 The other companies picked are Raytheon, Lockheed Martin, Northrop Grumman, OHI, and Arinc Inc. Blackwater USA has also been contracted by various foreign governments.
 The DEA and DoD counternarcotics program is supported by Blackwater Worldwide in Afghanistan as well.
 "Blackwater is involved on DoD side" of the counter-narcotics program in Afghanistan says Jeff Gibson, vice president for international training at Blackwater.
 "We interdict.
 The NIU surgically goes after shipments going to Iran or Pakistan.
 We provide training to set up roadblocks, identify where drug lords are, and act so as not to impact the community."
 In 2008, about 16 Blackwater personnel were in Afghanistan at any given time to support DoD and DEA efforts at training facilities around the country.
-Blackwater is also involved in mentoring Afghan officials in drug interdiction and counter narcotics.
+Blackwater was also involved in mentoring former Islamic Republic of Afghanistan officials in drug interdiction and counter narcotics.
 As Richard Douglas, a deputy assistant secretary of defense, explained, "The fact is, we use Blackwater to do a lot of our training of counternarcotics police in Afghanistan.
 I have to say that Blackwater has done a very good job."

 The Obama administration awarded Academi a $250 million contract to work for the U.S. State Department and the Central Intelligence Agency in Afghanistan.